James Veitch - Lord Eliock

 Son of William Veitch of Eliock (d.
 1747), a Writer to the Signet.
 Sometime Sheriff Depute of Peebles.
 Sometime MP for Dumfries.
 Appointed Lord of Session as Lord Eliock in 1761.
 He was unmarried.

-According to Boswell, Eliock had at some time studied in the Saxon city of Halle.1
+According to Boswell, Eliock had studied in the Saxon city of Halle.1

 Alexander Carlyle wrote in his autobiography that: